TaddsTechnology/algo-dashboard/updatedSharekhan/WEBSITE_SETUP.md

 - Consider using environment variables for production

 ### **Token Lifetime:**
-- Sharekhan tokens typically expire after a few hours
+- Kite tokens typically expire after a few hours
 - The system automatically refreshes tokens before expiry
 - If automatic refresh fails, manual login may be required